elves/elvish/website/ref/language.md

 ```

 If a variable is not in any of the lexical scopes, Elvish tries to resolve it in
-the `builtin:` namespace, and if that also fails, cause an error:
+the `builtin:` namespace, and if that also fails, fails with an error:

 ```elvish-transcript
 ~> echo $pid # builtin